hashchange/backbone.inline.template/README.md

 Backbone.Inline.Template depends on [Backbone.Declarative.Views][] and the Backbone stack: [Backbone][], [Underscore][], and [jQuery][] or one of its replacements.
 Include backbone.inline.template.js after that lot.

-Backbone.Inline.Template augments the Backbone.View base type, so its functionality is available in every view throughout your code.
 If you use other components which extend Backbone.View, load these components after Backbone.Inline.Template.

-The stable version of Backbone.Inline.Template is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
-If you use Bower, fetch the files with `bower install backbone.inline.template`.
-With npm, it is `npm install backbone.inline.template`.
+Backbone.Inline.Template augments the Backbone.View base type, so its functionality is available in every view throughout your code.

 ### With Marionette